jacksongoode/nuclear-collections/README.md

 This repo contains code for:

-- Generating a mapping between document titles and accession IDs and saving that data `testing.ipynb`.
+- Downloading a mapping between document titles and accession IDs and saving that data `fetching.ipynb`.
 - Basic topic modeling of the documents based on those titles `modeling.ipynb`.

 <img src=https://github.com/jacksongoode/nuclear-collections/blob/main/top-topics.png  width=50% height=50%>